Caldwell Nursery and Botanic Gardens

 Zone: 9-11

-Info: Compact 2 foot tall Dwarf Cavendish type banana with red blotching on leaves.
+Compact 2 foot tall Dwarf Cavendish type banana with red blotching on leaves.
 This rare new banana introduction stays small and makes a great ground cover or potted plant.
 Keep it well watered and grow in full to partial sun.
 Fertilize regularly.
 Small bananas are edible.

-Common Name: Pink/Red Mussaenda
+Common Name: Pink Mussaenda

 Latin Name: Mussaenda